cairo-book/cairo-book/src/ch15-01-dictionaries.md

 }
 ```

-Notice how in this example we added the _Alex_ user twice, each time using a different balance and each time we checked for its balance it had the last value inserted! `Felt252Dict<T>` effectively allow us to "rewrite" the memory value for any given key.
+Notice how in this example we added the _Alex_ user twice, each time using a different balance and each time that we checked for its balance it had the last value inserted! `Felt252Dict<T>` effectively allows us to "rewrite" the stored value for any given key.

 Before heading on and explaining how dictionaries are implemented it is worth mentioning that once you instantiate a `Fetl252Dict<T>`, behind the scenes all keys have their associated values initialized as zero.
-This means that if for example you tried to get the balance of an inexistent user you will get 0 instead of an error or an undefined value.
-This also means there is no way to actually delete data from a dictionary.
+This means that if for example, you tried to get the balance of an inexistent user you will get 0 instead of an error or an undefined value.
+This also means there is no way to delete data from a dictionary.
 Something to take into account when incorporating this structure into your code.

-Until this point we have seen all the basic features of `Felt252Dict<T>` and how its behaviour mimics the same behaviour as the corresponding data structures in any other language, that is, externally of course.
-Cairo is at its core a non-deterministic Turing-complete programming language, very different from any other popular language in existence, which as a consequence means that dictionaries are implemented very different as well!
+Until this point, we have seen all the basic features of `Felt252Dict<T>` and how it mimics the same behavior as the corresponding data structures in any other language, that is, externally of course.
+Cairo is at its core a non-deterministic Turing-complete programming language, very different from any other popular language in existence, which as a consequence means that dictionaries are implemented very differently as well!

-In the following sections we are going to give some insights about a Dictionary inner mechanisms and the compromises that were taken to make them work.
-After that we are going to take a look at how to use dictionaries with other data structures as well as other ways of interacting with it.
+In the following sections, we are going to give some insights about `Felt252Dict<T>` inner mechanisms and the compromises that were taken to make them work.
+After that, we are going to take a look at how to use dictionaries with other data structures as well as using the `entry` method to interact with it.

 ## Dictionaries Underneath

-One of the constraints of being a non-deterministic language is that the memory system is inmutable, so in order to simulate mutability, the team decided to implement `Felt252Dict<T>` as list of entries.
-Each of the entries represent a time where a dictionary was accessed for reading/updating/writing purposes.
-An entry have three fields:
+One of the constraints of being a non-deterministic language is that the memory system is immutable, so in order to simulate mutability, the language implemented `Felt252Dict<T>` as a list of entries.
+Each of the entries represents a time when a dictionary was accessed for reading/updating/writing purposes.
+An entry has three fields:

 1. A `key` field which identifies the value for this key-value pair of the dictionary.
-2. A `previous_value` field which indicates which was previous value was hold at `key`.
+2. A `previous_value` field which indicates which previous value was held at `key`.
-3. A `new_value` field which indicates the new value that is hold at `key`.
+3. A `new_value` field which indicates the new value that is held at `key`.

-If we'd implemented `Felt252Dict<T>` using high level structures we would internally define it as `Array<Entry<T>>` where each `Entry<T>` has information about what key-value pair it represents and the previous and new values it holds.
-The defintion of `Entry<T>` would be:
+If we'd implemented `Felt252Dict<T>` using high-level structures we would internally define it as `Array<Entry<T>>` where each `Entry<T>` has information about what key-value pair it represents and the previous and new values it holds.
+The definition of `Entry<T>` would be:

 ```rust
 struct Entry<T> {